 The golden rule is that a member's deferred benefits can be aggregated with a member's active pension account whereas a member's deferred refund must be aggregated with a member's active pension account.

-The above rule applies equally to the cessation of a concurrent employment and also to optants-out just as they do for actual leavers.
+This rule applies equally to the cessation of a concurrent employment and also to optants-out just as they do for actual leavers.

-The complications really start to arise when one looks at the possibility of these events occurring where a person has membership which is to be aggregated consisting of only post-14 rights, or only pre-14 rights, or a mix of pre-14 and post-14 rights.
+The complications really start to arise when one looks at the possibility of these events occurring where a person has membership which is to be aggregated consisting of only post-15 rights, or only pre-15 rights, or a mix of pre-15 and post-15 rights.